TheSaltedKing/ARMSX2/README.md

 Please note that a BIOS dump from a legitimately-owned PS2 console is required to use the emulator.PCSX2

+# Google Play
 ARMSX2 is available on the Google Play Store once released.

+# Additional Credits
+Thank you to discord user @fffathur and @em2008 for creating and working on the logo!
+Thank you to discord user @tanossh.i for creating and working on the ARMSX2 website!

+Join our Discord server to stay connected with the project!
 [![Discord Server](https://img.shields.io/discord/309643527816609793?color=%235CA8FA&label=ARMSX2%20Discord&logo=discord&logoColor=white)](https://discord.gg/KwAChKDctz)